RCSI spin-out companies

 ChemoGel is an injectable liquid at room temperature and undergoes gelation inside the tumour to provide a localised depot for the sustained release of chemotherapeutics.
 Local delivery to the tumour greatly increases drug exposure with the benefits of reduced systemic side effects.
 In pancreatic cancer, ChemoGel offers a solution to the unmet need for non-systemic neoadjuvant treatments to reduce tumour size for non-resectable pancreatic cancer patients to bring them back into the resectable range.
 ChemoGel is aligned with current treatment pathways and is compatible with standard surgical equipment and imaging systems.

-The seed investment sought will be used to complete GLP pre-clinical studies and GMP scale-up for the ChemoGel technology.
-We intend to raise a follow-on Series A round to commence first in man studies in.
+OncoLize raised a $1.7m seed round in 2023 which will be used to complete GLP pre-clinical studies and GMP scale-up for the ChemoGel technology.
+We intend to raise a follow-on Series A round to commence first in man studies in 2026.
 Early proof of concept in pancreatic cancer will be obtained via a phase 1b trial.

 Interested parties please contact Dr Derek John.